 Because emergency services function 24 hours a day, EMTs and paramedics have irregular working hours.
 The working environment for this rewarding and challenging field includes:

 For realistic information on job duties and working conditions, check out:

-Beyond the general duties listed, specific responsibilities of EMTs and paramedics depend on their level of qualification and training.
+Beyond the general duties listed, specific responsibilities of EMTs and Paramedics depend on their level of qualification and training.
 To determine this, the National Registry of Emergency Medical Technicians registers emergency medical service (EMS) providers at four levels.
 Some states, including Texas, also offer their own certification.

-According to America’s Career Infonet, salaries for the following occupations in Texas are:
+According to CareerOneStop, sponsored by the U.S. Department of Labor, salaries for the following occupations in Texas are: